-HOSPEEM members felt it was very important that the organisation should become a Social Partner and take part in European sectoral Social Dialogue.
-Being a Social Partner has many benefits for HOSPEEM and this stems from the key role accorded to European Social Partner organisations as legislators and influencers of European policy by the TFEU (Articles 153-155).
+HOSPEEM members feelit is very important that the organisation is a Social Partner and take a part in European sectoral Social Dialogue.
+Being a Social Partner has many benefits for HOSPEEM and this stems from the key role accorded to European Social Partner organisations as co-legislators and influencers of European policy by the TFEU (Articles 153-155).